MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 //

-3. At this point the page that you see depends on whether you selected a fuzzy or exact match for that criteria.
+3. At this point the page that you see depends on whether you selected a fuzzy or exact match for that condition.

-  If you chose **Exact** for that criteria, you will see the following page.
+  If you chose **Exact** for that condition, you will see the following page.

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-criteria-preview.png "Match criteria preview")

-  Here you can view the number of matched and unmatched records for that criteria (shown in red below).
+  Here you can view the number of matched and unmatched records for that condition (shown in red below).
 You can also view the records in the table section (shown in blue).

-  If you chose fuzzy for that criteria, you will see the following page.
+  If you chose fuzzy for that condition, you will see the following page.

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-fuzzy-criteria.png "Match criteria preview")